Region-Adaptive Sampling for Diffusion Transformers: Abstract

 \section{Abstract}

-Diffusion models (DMs) have become the leading choice for generative tasks across diverse domains.
-However, their reliance on multiple sequential forward passes significantly limits real-time performance.
-Previous acceleration methods have primarily focused on reducing the number of sampling steps or reusing intermediate results, failing to leverage variations across spatial regions within the image due to the constraints of convolutional U-Net structures.
-By harnessing the flexibility of Diffusion Transformers (DiTs) in handling variable number of tokens, we introduce \ourmethod{}, a novel, training-free sampling strategy that dynamically assigns different sampling ratios to regions within an image based on the focus of the DiT model.
-Our key observation is that during each sampling step, the model concentrates on semantically meaningful regions, and these areas of focus exhibit strong continuity across consecutive steps.
-Leveraging this insight, \ourmethod{} updates only the regions currently in focus, while other regions are updated using cached noise from the previous step.
-The model's focus is determined based on the output from the preceding step, capitalizing on the temporal consistency we observed.
-We evaluate \ourmethod{} on Stable Diffusion 3 and Lumina-Next-T2I, achieving speedups up to 2.36x and 2.51x, respectively, with minimal degradation in generation quality.
-Additionally, a user study reveals that \ourmethod{} delivers comparable qualities under human evaluation while achieving a 1.6x speedup.
-Our approach makes a significant step towards more efficient diffusion transformers, enhancing their potential for real-time applications.
-Our code is available at \href{https://github.com/microsoft/RAS.}{https://github.com/microsoft/RAS.}
+Diffusion models (DMs) have achieved state-of-the-art performance across diverse generative tasks, yet their dependence on sequential forward passes fundamentally limits real-time efficiency.
+Existing acceleration methods primarily focus on reducing the number of sampling steps or reusing intermediate features.
+Leveraging the inherent flexibility of Diffusion Transformers (DiTs) in handling variable token counts, we introduce \textbf{\ourmethod{}}, a training-free sampling strategy that dynamically adjusts update ratios across image regions based on model attention.
+Our key insight is that DiTs progressively focus on semantically meaningful regions, and such focused areas exhibit strong temporal continuity between consecutive steps.
+Building on this observation, \ourmethod{} updates only these focused regions while reusing cached noise elsewhere, with focus maps inferred from the previous step’s output.
+Experiments on \textit{Stable Diffusion 3} and \textit{Lumina-Next-T2I} demonstrate up to \textbf{2.36$\times$} and \textbf{2.51$\times$} speedups, respectively, with negligible quality degradation—highlighting a practical pathway toward real-time diffusion transformer generation.